Methods for treating hemorrhoids after childbirth. How to treat and how to get rid of hemorrhoids after childbirth

 2. - Wash the anus area daily with a chilled decoction of wild strawberries;

-How should a nursing mother eat with hemorrhoids
+How should a nursing mother eat with hemorrhoids?

 To prevent constipation, an adult should drink at least two liters of fluid every day.
-A nursing woman loses a lot of fluid with milk (up to 1 liter), so you need to carefully monitor the maintenance of the body's water balance.
+A nursing woman loses a lot of fluid along with milk (up to 1 liter), so you need to carefully monitor the maintenance of the body’s water balance.

 It is best to drink clean water and natural compotes (dried fruits in winter).